gabrielmj33/gametrack/docs/project-vision.md

 The initial user experience is expected to follow this general flow:

-User
- │
+User:
- ├── Register
+- Register
- │
- ├── Create / Configure Profile
+- Create / Configure Profile
- │
- ├── Add Gaming Platform IDs
+- Add Gaming Platform IDs
- │
- ├── Add Games to Library
+- Add Games to Library
- │
- ├── Define Game Status
+- Define Game Status
- │
- ├── Record Start / Completion Dates
+- Record Start / Completion Dates
- │
- ├── Rate Games
+- Rate Games
- │
- ├── Write Reviews
+-  Write Reviews
- │
- └── Connect with Other Users
+- Connect with Other Users

 A typical user interaction with a game may follow:

-Game
- │
+Game:
- ├── Add to Library
+- Add to Library
- │
- ├── Set Status → Playing
+- Set Status → Playing
- │
- ├── Set Start Date
+- Set Start Date
- │
- ├── Play
+- Play
- │
- ├── Set Status → Completed
+- Set Status → Completed
- │
- ├── Set Completion Date
+- Set Completion Date
- │
- ├── Rate Game
+- Rate Game
- │
- └── Write Review
+- Write Review

- Community Post
+Community Post:
- │
- ├── Create a post
+- Create a post
- │
- ├── Title
+- Title
- │
- ├── Description
+- Description
- │
- └── Select the game that is the subject of the post.
+- Select the game that is the subject of the post.

-  Community Guide
+Community Guide:
- │
- ├── Create a guide
+- Create a guide
- │
- ├── Title
+- Title
- │
- ├── Create chapters
+- Create chapters
- │
- ├── Chapter description
+- Chapter description
- │
- └── Select the game that is the subject of the post.
+- Select the game that is the subject of the post.

 This flow represents the expected high-level behavior of the system and will be refined during requirements analysis.